Manchester–Boston Regional Airport: Post-jet age

 On September 23, 2020, Air Force 2, a modified Boeing 757 carrying then U.S. Vice President Mike Pence on a flight from Manchester to Washington, D.C., suffered a bird strike while climbing out of the airport.
 The airplane returned safely and the former Vice President and his staff flew out on a cargo airplane later that day.
 No injuries were reported as a result of the incident.

 On January 19, 2021, a Piper Malibu Meridian (registration N641WA) flying in from Olathe, Kansas, skidded off the runway while landing.
 Emergency services were dispatched to the aircraft's location, and the pilot and passengers all made it out with no major injuries.

 On December 10, 2021, a Castle Air Swearingen Metroliner, flying in from Essex County Airport in New Jersey, crashed into the western bank of the Merrimack River, while attempting to land on runway 6 around 11:30 pm.
 The pilot, who was the sole occupant, was killed upon impact.

 On January 5, 2022, a FedEx Boeing 767 Bound for Memphis slid off taxiway H due to an ice storm and struck the airport's anemometer around 9:00 am.
 No injuries were reported and the left wing of the plane received moderate damage.
 This event led to a three-hour-long shutdown of airport operations.

 On January 26, 2024, a Wiggins Airways flight to Presque Isle International Airport, Wiggins Air Flight 1046, crashed shortly after takeoff, injuring the pilot.
-The aircraft was involved was a Beechcraft Model 99.
+The aircraft involved was a Beechcraft Model 99.
 It was totally destroyed after a nearly level descent into a wooded area close to a residential building, although no fire ensued.